 After several years in journalism, Catherine decided to follow the path of both of her parents and earned a law degree.
 She attended the University of Utah’s S.J.
 Quinney College of Law, graduating in 2006.
 She served as editor-in-chief of one of the law school’s three law journals, The Journal of Law and Family Studies.
 She subsequently clerked for the Honorable Pamela Greenwood on the Utah Court of Appeals and worked for the highly regarded law firm of Ray, Quinney & Nebeker in Salt Lake City.

-Catherine met her husband Jeremy on a competitive co-ed ultimate Frisbee team that traveled around the inter-mountain west for games on weekends.
-Jeremy is a Physician Assistant, now working at North County Health Services in primary care.
-He hails from Knoxville, TN, and has worked as a Park Ranger for the National Park Service in Yellowstone National Park, Joshua Tree National Park and other national parks before attending P.A. school in Salt Lake City.
+Catherine met her husband Jeremy on a competitive co-ed Ultimate Frisbee team.
+Jeremy is a Physician Assistant, working at North County Health Services as a primary care provider.
+He hails from Knoxville, Tennessee, and has worked as a Park Ranger for the National Park Service in Yellowstone, Joshua Tree National Park and other national parks.

 After marrying in 2006 and having two children, Catherine and Jeremy moved back to Encinitas in 2009 because they wanted to live in the best city in America and raise their young family closer to Catherine’s multi-generational family that included her mother, father, aunt and grandma.